White House Initiative on Advancing Educational Equity, Excellence, and Economic Opportunity for Hispanics: Obama administration

 In December 2013, Executive Director Alejandra Ceja announced the release of the Initiative's Second Term Action Plan for the fiscal years 2013–2016.
-The plan establishes "a framework that involves local, state and national leaders, public and private sector stakeholders, educators, families, and students in support of fostering educational excellence for the Latino community.
-In tandem with the Administration’s efforts, the Initiative will work to amplify the benefits of a quality early learning, highlight robust and leading examples of reform and rigor in our K-12 school systems, and promote practices and institutions of higher education graduating more Latinos ready and prepared to enter the competitive workforce (Ceja)."
+The plan established "a framework that involves local, state and national leaders, public and private sector stakeholders, educators, families, and students in support of fostering educational excellence for the Latino community.
+In tandem with the Administration’s efforts, the Initiative will work to amplify the benefits of a quality early learning, highlight robust and leading examples of reform and rigor in our K-12 school systems, and promoted practices and institutions of higher education graduating more Latinos ready and prepared to enter the competitive workforce (Ceja)."

 In May 2014 the Initiative released ¡Gradúate!
 A Financial Aid Guide to Success to help Hispanic students and their families navigate through the college application process, provide tips on filling out the Free Application for Federal Student Aid, and supply key financial aid resources available to better support Hispanics, including Deferred Action for Childhood Arrivals (DACA) and non U.S. citizen students.
 Since its release the guide has been highlighted by Secretary of Education Arne Duncan.

 The Initiative has also advanced President Obama's My Brother's Keeper Initiative to address persistent opportunity gaps faced by boys and young men of color, including Hispanics, and ensure that all young people can reach their full potential.

 The year 2015 will mark 25 years since the establishment of the Initiative.
 To commemorate it, the Initiative has launched a 25th anniversary year of action: Fulfilling America's Future to highlight educational gains and trends since its creation, as well as look to the future and make key policy recommendations for leadership across sectors.
 As a part of its 25th anniversary celebration, the Initiative will release a blueprint that will inform educational priorities for the Hispanic community, and serve as a guide for leaders working to increase opportunity and improve the outcomes of Hispanics.

+First Trump Administration

+On July 9, 2020, President Donald Trump signed Executive Order 13935, putting in place the White House Hispanic Prosperity Initiative, continuing the educational initiative and placing new emphasis on charter schools and school choice.
+Due to its timing during the campaign and near the end of his term, the Initiative was criticized as shallow and appears to have had little activity.
+The commission extended its focus on school choice to include a return to in-person schooling.

+Members of the President’s Advisory Commission on Hispanic Prosperity included commissioners Robert Unanue, Alfredo Ortiz, Steve Cortes, Jose Fuentes Agostini, John Sanchez (chair), Mario Rodriguez, Jesus Marquez, David Olivencia, Casandra Garcia Meade; Senior Advisor Emmanuel Caudillo; and assistants to the President Dr. Andrea Ramirez and Jennifer Korn.

+Unanue's controversial remarks in support of Trump at the signing ceremony resulted in calls for a boycott of his family's company, Goya Foods.